 With QA.tech, Smartlinx has already built out over 480 test cases, including a heavy "PPV" regression suite containing over 230 test cases.

-By successfully shifting these UI testing burdens to QA.tech's AI, Smartlinx is significantly reducing its dependency on manual regression testing.
+By offloading repetitive UI test execution to QA.tech's AI, Smartlinx is significantly reducing the need for repetitive manual regression testing.

 Looking ahead, Smartlinx is preparing to implement QA.tech directly into their GitHub pipelines.
 By running AI-generated test cases against pull requests (PRs) as soon as developers submit them, Smartlinx plans to catch bugs before they even reach staging β ultimately enabling developers to build and test faster while saving significant QA overhead.